 The feedback about the teachers has generally been good.
 They try to customize their teaching to students by different needs.

-In May 2020, The Little School hired a new head of school, At 28 years old when she was hired, this is the first Head of School role for Kaile Thomas.
+In May 2020, The Little School hired a new head of school.
+At 28 years old when hired, this is the first preschool executive director role for Kaile Thomas.

-Therefore, there may be changes in personnel as is often the case with new management.
-It is worth inquiring more with Kaile and understanding the school’s new management style and philosophy.
-The old Head of School was there for decades
+Therefore, there may continue to be further changes in personnel, as is often the case with new management.
+If you want to apply to TLS, it is worth inquiring further with Kaile to understand the school’s new management style and philosophy.
+The former Head of School was there for decades.

 Curriculum: 4/5 Stars